HealthReact Privacy Policy

 - device battery status.

-HealthReact does not guarantee that data from third-party devices or services is complete, continuous, clinically accurate, or suitable for diagnosis unless explicitly stated in the relevant study documentation.
+HealthReact does not guarantee that data from third-party devices or services is complete, continuous, clinically accurate, or suitable for diagnosis.

 18. Third-party services